learn-co-curriculum/mobile-development-curriculum/marks-rough-drafts/3-1-object-orientation-drafts.md

     return self;
 }
 ```
 This first line `self = [super init]` captures into the `self` keyword a default initialization of an instance of the current class's "super class" (or "parent class")—the class from which the current class inherits.
 Inheritance will be discussed in a later topic.
-For now, understand that **only the designated initializer should call the superclass.**
+For now, understand that **only a designated initializer should call the superclass.**

 The `if (self) {...}` statement is a convention that came about in order to protect against crashes from improper initializations of the super class.
-Thanks to ARC (Automatic Reference Counting), this is now an uncommon occurrence, but the practice is widely regarded as a necessary convention.
+Thanks to ARC (Automatic Reference Counting), this is now an uncommon occurrence, but the practice is widely regarded as a necessary convention and should be included.

 Within the `if (self) {...}` statement, each instance variable is set to the associated argument that was passed into the method call: